 • This business venture is incorporated in Canada.

-2. Get a letter of support from a designated organization
+• They have received a letter of support from a designated organization for the innovative business.

-The Start-Up Visa program requires active and ongoing management to ensure the success of new business ventures.
-Before arriving in Canada, you must show that you have sufficient settlement funds besides the venture capital fund to support yourself and your dependent family members in Canada.
-This financial requirement ensures that you can settle comfortably, invest financial resources into your company, and boost economic growth for your start-up business venture.
+The Start-Up Visa program requires active and ongoing management to ensure the success of new start-up business.
+The minimum sufficient funds required depends on the number of accompanying family members moving to Canada.
+Sufficient funds ensure that you can settle comfortably, invest financial resources into your company, and boost economic growth for your start-up business.
+The table below provides a detailed guideline for sufficient funds.

 Number of family members